iddhi-sulakshana/express-template/wiki/TEMPLATE_SETUP.md

 ### 1. Project Renaming

-- [ ] Rename the project directory from `alagist-server` to your desired project name
+- [ ] Rename the project directory from `express-template` to your desired project name
 - [ ] Update `package.json` name field (already done: `express-template`)
 - [ ] Update any remaining references in documentation